Search engine is loading. Please wait…

 Which side of the road do drivers use in Antigua?

 Drivers use the left-hand side of the road.
+Take extra care at junctions and roundabouts if you usually drive on the right.

 What are the typical speed limits in Antigua?